Beanzsigma/Nova/README.md

 - Multi-monitor support is currently limited and may not work reliably in every situation.
 - Nova performs best when UI elements are clearly visible and not obstructed
 - Due to response limits, Nova may face some issues regarding AI status, which may interfere with actions/responses.
+- Nova may be slow due to Python, and your internet speed/system specs play a big factor in speeds.

 ## Current limitations
-- Vision models can sometimes misunderstand screen content
+- Vision models can sometimes misunderstand screen content.
 - OCR doesn't work on web pages that don't allow text to be extracted.
 - Autonomous task completion is currently limited by model reasoning quality and API response speed.
-- UI interactions are best reliable on browser based interfaces than customized desktop applications
+- UI interactions are best reliable on browser based interfaces than customized desktop applications.
+- Uses Python, which creates slow response times, unlike other languages such as Rust.
+Also, your internet speed and system specs play a big factor in speeds.

 ## Current status of NOVA
 ### Nova is still currently in development.
 I plan to imrpove the vision, context awareness, and overall reliability in the future.